NZQA’s approach to programme and micro-credential monitoring

 On this page

-How we select programmes and TEOs for monitoring
+How we select programmes or micro-credentials and TEOs for monitoring

-- patterns of concerning performance identified in programmes across the tertiary education sector
+- patterns of concerning performance identified in programmes or micro-credentials across the tertiary education sector

-- TEO-specific issues such as poor programme delivery or assessment practice, or a change of ownership or governance
+- TEP-specific issues such as poor programme or micro-credential delivery or assessment practice, or a change of ownership or governance

-- programmes with specific risk factors such as high growth rates or low fees.
+- programmes or micro-credentials with specific risk factors such as high growth rates or low fees.

 Our current monitoring priorities are Levels 1 to 6 programmes across the following subject areas, including Level 7 diplomas: